Jonathan Marshall (publisher): Publishing and writing

-"...was twice nominated for a Pulitzer Prize; and was granted the Arizona Press Club’s Distinguished Service Award, the Arizona Newspaper Association’s Master Editor Publisher Award, and the Society of Professional Journalists National First Amendment Award.
-He served as president of the Arizona Newspaper Association and chairman of the National Newspaper Association’s Freedom of Information Committee."

 Marshall was inducted into the Arizona Newspapers Association Hall of Fame in 1996, the same year as Don Bolles and Charles E. Thornton.
 Induction was previously a posthumous honor; Marshall was among the first journalists to be inducted during his lifetime.

 Civic activities

 Marshall was one of the founders of Temple Solel reform synagogue in Paradise Valley, Arizona.

 After Marshall sold the Progress in 1987, he and Maxine founded The Marshall Fund of Arizona.
 The fund distributed over $5 million to cultural and charitable concerns.

 Autobiography

 Marshall penned his autobiography, Dateline History, shortly before his death. it was published in 2009 by Acacia Publishing in Phoenix, Arizona.

 Impact

 The Progress was one of the first newspapers in the country to oppose the Vietnam War.
 Marshall spoke out against the KKK, supported gun control, and was a frequent target of threats against his life.

 Through the Progress, Marshall supported the creation of a greenbelt instead of concrete flood-control ditch, which the United States Army Corps of Engineers had planned for Scottsdale's Indian Bend Wash.
 The "Indian Bend Wash Greenbelt" exists today as "...an oasis of parks, lakes, paths and golf courses traversing 11 miles through the heart of Scottsdale."